twebberbr/Step_by_Step_to_Learn_Data_Science/10. Day 10 - Seaborn Part 3/project.md

         - duplicated()
         - drop_duplicates()
 ## 4 - Data Visualisation
-    Identify trends and patterns in the data.
+    - Identify trends and patterns in the data.
-    Use Matplotlib or Seaborn for histograms, bar charts, scatter plots, etc.
+    - Use Matplotlib or Seaborn for histograms, bar charts, scatter plots, etc.
         - suplots
         - axes
         - histplot
+        - barplot
+        - boxplot
+        - catplot
+        - countplot
-    give an interpretation
+    - give an interpretation
-        Explain what your visualizations reveal about heart disease.
+    - Explain what your visualizations reveal about heart disease.

 ## 5. Sharing
 - **Platforms**: Share on Kaggle, GitHub, or personal blogs.